• Hot Dipped Galvanized Steel Coil/Sheet-Z60g System 1

 7. Application: With excellent cold bending molded manufacturablity, good decoration effect, strong anti-corrosion ability, galvanized steel coils and sheets are also pollution-free and easily recycled.
 Accordingly, they can be used as final products and basic plates of color coated steel coils and widely applied in construction, home appliances, decoration, ect.

-Q: What is the purpose of steel coils?
+Q: What is the role of steel coils in the production of industrial machinery?

 Send your message to us